Flag of Moscow

-The flag of Moscow, in the Russian Federation, is a dark red banner of arms charged as the arms of the city in the centre.
+The flag of Moscow, the capital of Russia, is a dark red banner of arms charged as the arms of the city in the centre.
 It displays Saint George wearing armor and a blue cape with a golden lance in his right hand riding on a silver horse.
-He is shown stabbing a zilant with the lance.
+He is shown stabbing a zilant with a lance.
 The legend in which the flag came from originated in Jacobus de Voragine's Golden Legend.

 The flag was adopted on 1 February 1995.
 The proportions are 2:3.